National Science Foundation

 Grant in 2024

-NKENNE is a mobile application dedicated to fostering a social network for learners and speakers of African languages.
-The platform aims to build relationships among users while providing comprehensive language learning resources.
-It features lesson plans, interactive tools such as games and flashcards, and incentives for progress tracking.
-Users also have the opportunity to engage in conversations with native speakers and receive geolocated notifications that guide them to relevant cultural destinations.
-By promoting language learning and cultural exchange, NKENNE seeks to uplift individuals and challenge misconceptions about the African continent.
+NKENNE is a mobile application dedicated to fostering a social network for African language learners and speakers.
+The company aims to create an engaging community that encourages individuals to connect and support one another in their language learning journey.
+Its platform offers a variety of learning tools, including lesson plans, games, flashcards, and progress trackers, which enhance the educational experience.
+Additionally, users can interact with native speakers through chat options and receive geolocated notifications that inform them of relevant destinations nearby.
+By promoting language learning and cultural exchange, NKENNE seeks to uplift individuals and dispel myths about the African continent.

 Pangea Chat